-Beatles nuts who believed that Paul McCartney died around 1967 and was replaced by a dopplegänger found a lot to examine on this cover.
-They saw the picture as a funeral procession: John as the preacher, Ringo as the mourner, George as the gravedigger and barefooted Paul as the corpse.
-Iain Macmillan shot the cover on August 8th, 1969, outside of Abbey Road studios.
-The shoot involved just six frames and 10 minutes of work.
+Some Beatles nuts saw the picture as a funeral procession: John as the preacher, Ringo as the mourner, George as the gravedigger and barefooted Paul as the corpse.
+Iain Macmillan shot the cover outside of Abbey Road studios.
 Tourists flock to the spot, and it's been parodied countless times - sometimes by members of the Beatles themselves.